bereal/AdventOfCode2020/README.md

 _Puzzle_: [Password Philosophy](https://adventofcode.com/2020/day/2).
 Match strings against the rules.

-Prolog is the languages they taught is in the Uni and since that I tried to use it for some small projects.
+Prolog is one of the languages they taught is in the Uni and since then I tried to use it for some small projects.
 Still, the paradigm shift from function calling to pattern matching is challenging every time.
 A very nice brain exercise.
 The puzzle had to do with validating the passwords according to certain rules, and pattern matching is a great tool for such tasks.